8 ways to support your mitochondria

 Healthy fats also protect the mitochondria by providing anti-inflammatory support.

 The mitochondria are sensitive to toxins in the body.
-Interesting research looks at how some medications and chemicals compromise mitochondrial function.
-Supporting the mitochondria with what it needs is just as important as removing factors which block its function.
+Studies have shown how some medications and chemicals compromise mitochondrial function.
+Supporting the mitochondria with what they need is just as important as removing factors which block their function.
 This is where cleaning up a diet and removing unnecessary toxins is essential.
-Supporting the health of the gut is also part of this as this, in turn, supports the immune system and healthy management of inflammation.
-When inflammation gets out of control it can affect the mitochondria.
+Supporting the health of the gut is also part of this, as this, in turn, supports the immune system and healthy management of inflammation.
+When inflammation gets out of control, it can affect the mitochondria.
 This is termed as mitochondrial dysfunction.
 Long before we even understood the science of energy and the mitochondria, natural practitioners across the world have been recommending healthy detoxification as a means of supporting energy production.

 8. How being fructose aware can support your mitochondrial health